 3. To run memorable, fun fundraising events to support the school with specific projects

 4. To raise money for school charities

-It can be daunting joining a new community and so we offer a variety of opportunities and activities early in the Michaelmas term to encourage your participation and support.
+We offer a variety of opportunities and activities early in the Michaelmas term to welcome you to the St Helen's community.

 The Parents' Association sponsors class social events for parents in Years 5, 6, 7 and 9 as an opportunity for new parents to meet each other outside the school environment.
 You can put faces to the names you'll be hearing from your daughters as they start to make their social groups.
 We'd really appreciate it if a couple of parents in each form could take on the organisation of these socials.
 The format of the social is up to you, whether it's a meet up at a local pub, a country ramble, a riverside picnic, a trip to the cinema, or a get together at someone's house.